Advocacy for a smokefree future

 73% of people in the North East support the proposals to raise the age of sale by a year each year.
 Read more about the campaign for a smokefree generation.

-The North East also has a declaration for a Smokefree Future which was launched at a Leadership for a Smokefree Future conference on 27th September 2023 – read more
+The North East also has a Declaration for a Smokefree Future which was launched at a Leadership for a Smokefree Future conference on 27th September 2023 – read more

 North East Directors of Public Health support a smokefree generation